AVSystem/developer-zone/docs/academy/module1.md

     `7`: Solar

-    To describe the availability of solar power, the message format becomes: `/3/0/6/7`
+    To describe the availability of solar power, the URI becomes: `/3/0/6/7`